-According to 2015 data, the average marine mechanic salary was $39,500.** And although marine mechanics can be considered specialists, it is estimated that there will be 5,100 job openings in their trade from 2014 to 2024.*** But these numbers are only based on mechanic positions.
+According to 2018 data, the average marine mechanic salary was $42,330.** Plus, on average, about 2,400 job openings are projected to become available each year in this trade from 2016 to 2026.*** But these numbers are only based on mechanic positions.
 The reality is that completing a program at a marine mechanic school can help you qualify for multiple career paths.

 Boat- and marine-related positions can be found with cruise lines, boat dealerships, outdoor department stores, marinas, watercraft manufacturers, and even the Navy and Marine Corps.
 You could uncover possibilities that never crossed your mind before now.
 So check out these eight job options that you may be able to pursue after attending a boat mechanic school:

 1. Boat Rigger

 Boat riggers take care of several tasks related to getting recreational and commercial boats ready for the water.
 They equip boats with important systems related to comfort, operations, and safety.
 In fact, their responsibilities often include installing propulsion systems, standing rigging, winches, anchors, bunks, furniture, lifeboats, and steering and throttle controls.